ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 Finally, choose the option that says "sireum logika: verifier (file)".
 You should see either a popup that says "Logika verified", or you should see red error markings in your file indicating where the logic doesn't hold up.
 You can hover over these red error markings to get popups with more information on the error.

-As a shortcut to verify a proof or truth table, you can do: Ctrl-Shift-W.
+As a shortcut to verify a proof or truth table, you can do: `Ctrl-Shift-W` on Windows or `Command-Shift-W` on Mac.

 ## Committing and Pushing Changes